Anne Vallayer-Coster: Exhibition

-In 2002-2003 more than thirty-five of Vallayer-Coster’s paintings, which were provided by both museums and private collectors of France and the United States, were exhibited at the National Gallery of Art, The Frick Collection, and the Musee des Beaux-Arts de Nancy.
+In 2002-2003 more than thirty-five of Vallayer-Coster's paintings, which were provided by both museums and private collectors of France and the United States, were exhibited at the National Gallery of Art, The Frick Collection, and the Musee des Beaux-Arts de Nancy.
 The exhibition, "Anne Vallayer-Coster: Painter to the Court of Marie Antoinette," was the first exhibition to provide a proper, all-encompassing representation of her paintings.
 It was organized by the Dallas Museum of Art and curated by Eik Kahng.
 The exhibition included additional works by Chardin, her elder and the celebrated master of still life painting, and her contemporary Henri-Horace Roland Delaporte, among others.
-In June 2015, the Nationalmuseum added Vallayer-Coster’s 1773 Portrait of a Violinist to its collection of 18th-century French painting.
-The Nationalmuseum is also in possession of Vallayer-Coster’s 1775 Still Life with Brioche, Fruit, and Vegetables and her undated miniature Floral Still Life.
-In March 2019, the Kimball Art Museum acquired Vallayer-Coster's 1787 painting titled Still Life with Mackerel.
+In June 2015, the Nationalmuseum added Vallayer-Coster's 1773 Portrait of a Violinist to its collection of 18th-century French painting.
+The Nationalmuseum is also in possession of Vallayer-Coster's 1775 Still Life with Brioche, Fruit, and Vegetables and her undated miniature Floral Still Life.
+In March 2019, the Kimbell Art Museum acquired Vallayer-Coster's 1787 painting titled Still Life with Mackerel.